 1) Identify program and measure category participation.
 The study estimates free-ridership at the measure category level.
 The first step in sample preparation is to assign measures to a measure category.
-Using the information provided in the data file, we identify the following measure categories.
-Table 1 presents the measure categories, and measure descriptions that are associated with these categories.
+Using the information provided in the data file26, we identify the following measure categories.
+Per discussions with CL&P, the measure categories for each program include: